Skip to main content

 Call increment

-Now we can import from incrementor-client and start using it.
+Now we can import the increment contract client from soroban_increment_contract and start using it.
 We'll again create a new Astro component.
 Create a new file at src/components/Counter.astro with the following contents:

 <strong>Incrementor</strong><br />